zechtz/cherry-picker/README.md

 *Screenshot showing branch selection with search functionality - coming soon*

 ### 🎯 Smart Commit Detection
-- Automatically identifies unique commits in your current branch vs a source branch
+- **Identifies commits in your current branch** that are not yet in the selected source branch
-- Filters commits by author to show only your contributions
+- **Filters by author** to show only your contributions (commits you authored)
-- Detects merge commits and already-applied commits
+- **Detects merge commits** and already-applied commits with visual indicators
-- Shows detailed commit metadata (date, author, files changed, insertions/deletions)
+- **Shows detailed metadata** including date, author, files changed, insertions/deletions
+- **Destination awareness** - commits will be cherry-picked to the selected target branch

 ### 🖱️ Interactive Selection
 - **Individual selection**: Use `Space` or `Enter` to toggle commit selection